raballew/pipxe/README.md

 piPXE-affiliated environments, which includes but is not limited to repositories, chats, and meetup events.

-## Licence
+## License

-Every component is under an open source licence.
+Every component is under an open source license.
 See the individual subproject licensing terms for more details:

 * <https://github.com/raspberrypi/firmware/blob/master/boot/LICENCE.broadcom>